Best Food Logging Methods for 2026: Apps vs. Photos vs. Paper

 Hybrid Approaches

-Many successful food loggers combine multiple methods based on their situation:
+Many successful food loggers combine multiple methods based on their situation.
+This is often where habit stacking comes into play—attaching a simple logging habit to a daily routine.

 The Flexible Tracker